evilWicked/evil-signals/README.md

 	evil::Slot<int&> slot2;

 	void foo(int &i){i++;}

+	slot1.attach(foo);
+	slot2.attach(foo);

 	sig.add(&slot1);
 	sig.add(&slot2);

 	int i=0;
 	sig.dispatch(i);

-i would now be now equal to 2 becuase it would be incremented with every call of the slot by the signal.
+i would now be now equal to 2 because it would be incremented with every call of the slot by the signal.

 Slots can be deactivated and reactivated.